-Withdrawing and unpublishing content, and labelling content from previous governments
+Withdrawing or unpublishing content, and content from previous governments

 When you should withdraw content, when you should unpublish content, and what content gets labelled as from a previous government.

 GOV.UK only shows up-to-date and current information that meets a user need.
 If there is not a user need or a statutory duty to publish, it should not be on GOV.UK.

 There are 2 ways to deal with content when it has come to the end of its life - you can either withdraw it, or unpublish it.

 If you withdraw content, it will still be on GOV.UK but will not appear in internal search results.
 Withdrawn content will appear beneath a call-out box which tells the user it has been withdrawn and is no longer current.